kotolex/checking/README.md

 If specified, the test function must take one argument to be fed with the data from the provider.
 Raises UnknownProviderName if no providers with the specified name found.

 **retries** (int) - the number of times to run the failing test.
 If test does not fail, no more runs attempted.
-By default set to 1.
+By default, set to 1.

 **groups** (Tuple[str]) - a tuple of strings, representing the test group names a test is a part of.
 All tests belong to some test group, the default group holds all tests from the current module and is named after the module.
 Use this parameter to manage test execution groups.

 **priority** (int) - test priority.
 The higher the value the later the test will be executed.
 Use this parameter to fine tune test run order.
-By default set to 0.
+By default, set to 0.

 **timeout** (int) - amount of time to wait for the test to end.
 If the time runs out, the thread running the test is terminated and the test is marked as "broken".